openenclave/openenclave/tests/libunwind/README.md

 in the test.supported file.
 The rest 22 test are moved to the test.unsupported file.

-All the tests in  test.supported can be compiled and run proprely in debug mode("-O2").In release mode("-O3") a couple of tests (Gtest-exc and Ltest-exc) were failing.Those tests were also failing in system dependent side when compiled with -O3.
-By adding GCC flag "fno-inline-function" with -O3 ("-O3 -fno-inline-function") both test were able to run in release mode without any change in test behaviour.
+All the tests in test.supported can be compiled and run proprely in debug mode("-O2").
+In release mode("-O3"), a couple of tests (Gtest-exc and Ltest-exc) were failing.
+Those tests were also failing in system dependent side when compiled with -O3.
+By adding GCC flag "fno-inline-function" with -O3 flag ("-O3 -fno-inline-function") both system dependent tests as well as enclave tests were able to run sucessfully in release mode.

 The tests listed in tests.unsupported file uses the features that enclave don't support like signals, pthreads, timers, dynamic loading etc.